 About / Contact

 Idle-Free VT Inc. is now Idle-Free California Inc., a 501(c)(3) non-profit organization that was founded in 2006 and based in Vermont until 2016.
 The organization's executive director and president Wayne Michaud relocated to California in 2016 to continue idle-free education there.
 State of California exempt organization address and name change requirements were met as well as an IRS name change.
 The website, idlefreecalifornia.org was created.
-In February 2017, two Idle-Free VT/Idle-Free California board members from Vermont were harmoniously removed while a new board member from California came on board.
-This idlefreevt.org website, and the Idle-Free VT Facebook page, will continue to exist as resources and be minimally maintained for the immediate future.
+In February 2017, two Idle-Free VT board members from Vermont harmoniously stepped down while two new board member from California came on board.
+As of 2019, this idlefreevt.org website and the Idle-Free VT Facebook page continue to exist as resources and to be minimally maintained/updated.

 THE FUTURE OF IDLE-FREE IN VERMONT: As Wayne's move approached, renewed connections were made with board members and funders, as well as idle-free stakeholders in education, health, air quality and transportation in the interest of the continuation of an idle-free effort in Vermont.
-As of 2018, such an effort has yet to develop into a significant initiative.
-The good news is some of the idle-free schools educational initiatives of Idle-Free VT have been picked up by the Vermont Energy Education Program (VEEP).
-In the meantime, as demand presents itself, Wayne Michaud will remain in a consulting role for idle-free initiatives or concerns in Vermont.
+As of 2019, no such effort had developed into a significant initiative.
+Some good news is some of the idle-free schools educational initiatives of Idle-Free VT have been picked up by the Vermont Energy Education Program (VEEP), though apparently not since 2017.
+In the meantime, as demand presents itself, Wayne Michaud remains available in a consulting role for idle-free initiatives or concerns in Vermont.

 VERMONT IDLE-FREE RESOURCES